Gel Based Coolant Environmental FAQs

 Yes, they are 100% recyclable.

 The bag is LDPE 4 material.
-A small proportion of local councils will currently accept this kerbside (you will need to check with your own council), but you will be able to recycle the outer bags along with carrier bags and films at the majority of major supermarkets.
+A small proportion of local councils will currently accept this kerbside (you will need to check with your own council), but you will be able to recycle the outer bags along with carrier bags and films at all major supermarkets.

 We are hopeful that as part of ‘The UK Plastics Pact’ that the Government will act to continue to make the recycling process easier for the end user and create a more fully closed loop system: –